Tibet Potala Palace1

 What is included in this tour?Items that are included in the cost of tour price.

-• Tibet Tour from Kerung by a private van (vehicle).
+• Tibet tour starting from Kerung in a private van.

-• Twin Sharing accommodation as per the itinerary with breakfast.
+• Twin-sharing accommodation with breakfast as per the itinerary.

 What is not included in this tour?Items that are not included in the cost of tour price.